LEAN-96/RAG-Demystified/README.md

 $$p_{\eta}(z|x) \propto \exp(d(z)^{\top}q(x))$$
 ==
 $$\text{sim}(q, p) = p_{\eta}(z|x) \propto \exp(d(z)^{\top}q(x))$$$$

+Let's break down this formula step by step:
+==
+This symbol represents the probability of a document z given a query x.
+In simple terms, it's the likelihood that a particular document matches a specific query.

+$$p_{\eta}(z|x)$$
+==

+It's a way to represent the document's content in a dense format.

+$$\text{d}(z)$$
+==
+Similarly, this represents the query in a dense format.
+It's also encoded into a format that the system can understand easily.

+$$\text{q}(x)$$
+==
+This part calculates how similar the document's representation d(z) is to the query's representation q(x).
+Think of it like comparing two pictures to see how much they look alike.

+$$\\exp(d(z)^{\top}q(x))$$
+==
+This symbol tells us that the probability of a document given a query is proportional to the similarity between the document and the query.
+In other words, the more similar they are, the higher the probability that the document is relevant to the query.

+$$p_{\eta}(z|x) \propto$$
+==
+So, in simpler terms, this formula is like a way for the system to figure out which documents are most likely to match a given question.
+It does this by comparing how similar each document is to the question.
+And by doing this comparison, it can quickly find the top documents that are the best match to the query.

 %3.
 Context Encoding: The retrieved documents are then encoded, similar to how the original query was encoded.
 This step prepares the documents for the generation process.